 4. MX500 has more Warranty

-The BX500 comes with 3-Years limited warranty while the MX500 is offering a 5-Years warranty period.
+The BX500 comes with a 3-Years limited warranty while the MX500 offers a 5-Years warranty period.

 5. MX500 has Hardware-based Encryption

 The MX500 offers its amazing AES 256-bit encryption along with IEEE1667, TCG Opal 2.0, and Microsoft eDrive.
 The BX500 lacks all these features and doesn’t even have any encryption feature.

 6. MX500 is available in M.2 Form Factor

 The MX500 can be bought in both SATA 2.5″ and M.2 SATA form factors while the BX500 is only available in SATA 2.5″ form factor